 In the same way, the repression of the Earth Goddess archetype causes her shadow to emerge, perfectly explaining why a Scottish schoolmaster named Adam Smith noticed a lot of greed and scarcity around him and assumed that was how all "civilized" societies worked.
-Thus Adam Smith created modern economics, which can be defined as a way of allocating scarce resources through the mechanism of individual, personal greed
+Thus Adam Smith created modern Economics, which can be defined as a way of allocating scarce resources through the mechanism of individual, personal greed

-Therefore we go along with Ernesto Sabato, Michel Tavernier, Bernard Lietaer, among so many others, in maintaining that social money is part of a movement to recover the model of abundance and break from the model of scarcity.
-It isn't, as it may appear at first sight, a question of returning to primitive "barter", but, on the contrary, of a victory of new technologies of production and information associated with a reinterpretation of the social phenomenon of money.
-To do this, we need at the same time a strong and organised civil society, a dynamic state and a market made up of entrepreneurs who have renounced financial speculation to face the challenge of innovation!
+Therefore, we may go along with Ernesto Sabato, Michel Tavernier, Bernard Lietaer, among so many others, in maintaining that social money is part of a movement to recover the model of sustainable abundance and break from the model of scarcity.
+It isn't, as it may appear at first sight, a question of returning to primitive "barter", but, very much on the contrary, of a victory of new technologies of production and information associated with a reinterpretation of the social phenomenon of money.

+To achieve this, we shall need at the same time a strong and organized Civil Society, a dynamic State and a Market made up of entrepreneurs who have renounced financial speculation to face the challenge of innovation!